chetcuti/haideas/README.md

 - Setup a motion sensor just inside your front door, so when you get home and open your door, the sensor triggers an automation
 - Run automations when you get into or out of bed
 - Turn on the bathroom light when you walk past a hallway sensor between midnight and 5am
+- Open your garage door when you get home

 # Robot Vacuum
 - Set your vacuum up on a daily schedule for general cleaning